This post was last updated on 3/30/2018

 Redirect clients to cart from the pricing table button

 If your theme doesn’t come with a built-in pricing table feature, you’ll have to use a plugin, of course.
 Here’s a list of some of the best pricing tables, both free and premium.

 Now, the first thing you need to do is to find out your product(s) ID.
 In order to do that, go to your WooCommerce products and just hover your mouse cursor over the product whose ID you want to find out:

-If for some reason it doesn’t display, try one of these methods.
+If for some reason it doesn’t display, try one of these methods to find the ID.

 ?add-to-cart= and your product’s ID after “=”.